aut0/avp64_sw/linux/fb_logo_app/Readme.md

 You should see the boot output of avp64.
 The Python script uses [MachineWare's pyvp](https://github.com/machineware-gmbh/pyvp) to connect to avp64.
-The [pexpect](https://pexpect.readthedocs.io/en/stable/#) python package is used to start the avp64 process, handle the Linux login and run the `png_to_fb` application.
+The [pexpect](https://pexpect.readthedocs.io/en/stable/#) Python package is used to start the avp64 process, handle the Linux login and run the `png_to_fb` application.
 Then, pyvp requests a screenshot of the framebuffer.
 This screenshot is comapared against the golden model ([assets/system.fb1_ref.bmp](./assets/system.fb1_ref.bmp)).